huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 ```

 ## Custom Trainer for Weighted Loss
-As mentioned at the begining of this post, we have an imbalanced distribution between positive and negative classes.
-To account for that, we need to train our models with a weight cross-entropy loss.
-The `Trainer` class doesn't support providing a custom loss as it expects getting the loss directly from the model's outputs.
+As mentioned at the beginning of this post, we have an imbalanced distribution between positive and negative classes.
+We need to train our models with a weight cross-entropy loss to account for that.
+The `Trainer` class doesn't support providing a custom loss as it expects to get the loss directly from the model's outputs.

 So, we need to define our custom `WeightedCELossTrainer` that overrides the `compute_loss` method to calculate the weighted cross-entropy loss based on the model's predictions and the input labels: